Customize Consent Preferences

-Choosing the Right Protection: Fire Retardant vs. Flame-Resistant?
+Choosing the Right Protection: Fire Retardant vs Flame Resistant?

-Fire safety features in workwear clothing play a critical role in helping to protect employees, especially those who work in high-risk industries such as firefighting, welding, or chemical processing.
+Worker welding with sparks flying - Fire Retardant vs. Flame-ResistantFire safety features in workwear clothing play a critical role in helping to protect employees, especially those who work in high-risk industries such as firefighting, welding, or chemical processing.
 This type of clothing is often made from fire retardant or fire-resistant materials, which can significantly reduce the risk of burns and other injuries by slowing the spread of fire or even self-extinguishing flames.

 Ensuring workwear is fire-safe contributes to a safer overall work environment, helping businesses comply with occupational health and safety regulations while preventing costly accidents and reducing legal liabilities.
 However, the terminology surrounding this type of protective workwear clothing can get confusing, making it hard to determine what you need to buy to keep you safe on the job.